 Landscape designations apply to some of these valleys.
 The Fleet valley is covered by both an NSA and RSA while the lower Urr valley and the southern part of Eskdale are covered by RSAs.
 There are several Archaeologically Sensitive Areas in Eskdale.
-Sensitivity in terms of landscape values therefore ranges from High-low for the large, medium and small/medium typologies but would be Low for the small typology taking account of likely impacts on special landscape qualities.
+Sensitivity in terms of landscape values therefore ranges from High-low for the large, medium and small/medium typologies taking account of likely impacts on special landscape qualities.